MouradKarrakchou/Pharmacie/README.md

 # Pharmacy

-The project is an interface that can help the pharmacist to manage his buisness throught various tools.
+The project is an interface that can help the pharmacist manage his buisness throught various tools.